 While the specific side effects caused by Philips CPAP machine foam are still being investigated, there is substantial evidence that breathing these particles and gases increases the risk of cancer, respiratory injuries and other serious health problems.

 If you or a loved one experienced problems with a recalled Philips Respironics sleep apnea machine, request a free consultation to see if you qualify for a Philips CPAP lawsuit settlement.

 Find out if you qualify for a Philips CPAP Lawsuit NO FEES OR EXPENSES UNLESS WE WIN

 "*" indicates required fields

-When was the Philips Dreamstation CPAP recall?
+When was the Philips Dreamstation CPAP recall first issued?